pactus-project/pactus.org/website/_posts/2022-08-29-dev-meeting.md

 | Sycee      | 0     |
 | Lepus      | 0     |

-And Pactus chose. 🎉 Project will be moved to "pactus-project/pactus".
-We decided to announce it on the social-medias.
+After reviewing the responses, the team chose "Pactus" as the new name for the project. 🎉 The project will be moved to "pactus-project/pactus," and the team plans to announce it on social media.

 ### Discussion on GUI

-Joseph suggested using Flutter for GUI.
+In terms of the GUI, Joseph suggested using Flutter, and the team agreed.
-We need to provide gRPC APIs for wallet.
-GUI can interact with the wallet using gRPC APIs.
+To interact with the wallet, gRPC APIs will be provided, and the GUI will use these APIs.